dtcaciuc/conecerto_scoreboard/README.md

 It provides the following endpoints:

-* `/` - Set of mobile browser-optimized pages with full result lists which would be accessed by participants from their mobile phones.
-The content can be accessed via a local event WiFi or through an external static website (see below).
+* `/` - Mobile browser-optimized results explorer for participants to access from their mobile phones.
+The content can be accessed via a local event WiFi or via a remote static website (see below).

 * `/tv` - An periodically refreshed dashboard that should be displayed on a large 1080p screen positioned in the spectator area.
 The provided tables display